Dave1482/PowerApp/README.md

 Reboot, Shutdown, Respring, and Refresh SpringBoard without MobileSubstrate!
 Going into Safemode and entering Non-MobileSubstrate Mode by respringing requires MobileSubstrate, but it is not a requirement for PowerApp.
 # Changelog
+**Version 4.1.1:**
+* Added New Property List for Future Updates
+* Added Device & App Info to Settings Page
+* Added Setting to Show or Hide Device & App Info

 **Version 4.1.0:**
 * Reverted Changes for iOS 7-9
 * Last Version for iOS 10.x and lower